 Inclusive Teaching Seminar

 Conversations about inclusive teaching are increasingly more common on college campuses.
 Instructors are tasked with understanding and responding to issues of diversity in their classrooms and with articulating their own approach to teaching with an inclusive framework.
 How can instructors create classroom environments that set up all students for success?
 How can instructors help their students learn through the diversity of experiences and perspectives they bring to the classroom?
 Join a community of Columbia University graduate student instructors to reflect on your teaching experiences and commit to creating inclusive classroom environments that engage all students.
+For those enrolled in the Teaching Development Program (TDP), this seminar satisfies the Advanced Track seminar requirement.

 Graduate students and postdocs…